swapnilJain1/-JavaScript-Assignment/README.md

 27. Write a program to print all the prime number between 0 to 100 (0 and 100 included).

-28. Write a program to print the given patterns using the loops-
+28. Write a program to print the pyramid patterns using the loops
-	a.
-Print a triangle pattern, if the given input is 3 then the pattern should be similar to the given output *
-	   **
-	   ***

-	b.
-Print a square pattern, if the input is 3 then the output should be similar to the given output
-	   ***
-	   ***
-	   ***

-	c.
-Print a pyramid pattern, if the input is 3 then the output should be similar to the given output *
-	    ***
- 	   *****

 29. Write a javascript program which takes the input of filename as string and prints the extension of the file in the console.